nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

   - Type "java -jar tp.jar" and press enter to run the file.

 - Shutdown
-  - Type "bye" into the command line and press enter to exit the application.
+  - Type `bye` into the command line and press enter to exit the application.

 ### View user profile

-Test case: 'view'
+Test case: `view`

-Expected: Menu where user can input a value from 1 to 9 to view their current profile:
+Expected: Menu where user can input a value from 1 to 9 to view their current profile.

-1. Name
-2. Weight
-3. Height
-4. Age
-5. Gender
-6. Daily Caloric Limit
-7. Calories Remaining for today
-8. View Target Weight
-9. Exit

 User can then input 1 to continue viewing their profile or 2 to exit.

 ### Update user profile

-Test case: 'update'
+Test case: `update`

-Expected: Menu where user can input a value from 1 to 7 to update their current profile:
+Expected: Menu where user can input a value from 1 to 7 to update their current profile.

-1. Name
-2. Weight
-3. Height
-4. Age
-5. Gender
-6. Target Weight
-7. Exit

 User can then input 1 to continue viewing their ofile or 2 to exit.

 ### Adding a meal

-Test case: 'add /on 3/3/2023 /type Lunch /foods Spaghetti, Alfredo (Small)'
+Test case: `add /on 3/3/2023 /type Lunch /foods Spaghetti, Alfredo (Small)`

 Expected: Spaghetti and Alfredo are added to the list.
 Details of the food such as calories are shown in the status message.

-Test case: 'add'
+Test case: `add`

 Expected: Application will then ask for date of meal, type of meal, and food, and will then display the foods in the database containing the food that was added.
 Food is then added to the list and details of the food such as calories are shown in the status message.

-Test case: 'add /on dummy /type dummy /foods dummy'
+Test case: `add /on dummy /type dummy /foods dummy`

 Expected: No food is added.
 Error details are shown in the status message, such as "_dummy_ is not a valid date", "Invalid meal type" or "no food found with _dummy_".

 ### List meals or foods in database meals added

-Test case: 'list meals'
+Test case: `list meals`

 Expected: A list of meals eaten today would be displayed.

-Test case: 'list foods'
+Test case: `list foods`

 Expected: A list of all foods in the databse would be displayed.

-Test case: 'list dummy'
+Test case: `list dummy`

 Expected: An error message would be displayed.